dangthanhan507/dangthanhan507.github.io/code-notes/cluster-notes/great-lakes.md

 srun --cpu-bind=none hostname -s
 ```

 This allocates one node with one processor, 1 GB of memory, and a time limit of 15 minutes.
-The `srun` command runs the `hostname` command on the allocated node.
-We also print "Hello World" to the console.
+We print "Hello World" to the console.

 Output:
 ```console